A True Historic Landmark

 Drake’s additional responsibilities included helping out at neighboring Fort Lowell and the tent city of soldiers which occupied what is now Armory Park.
 With a basic knowledge of medicine, he assisted in primitive surgeries and prescribing of medicine to personnel injured during the Arizona Indian Wars of the turbulent 1870s.

 Having been in the mercantile business in San Francisco prior to his arrival in Tucson, he purchased the lot on Scott Avenue and ordered the original fir woodwork, hardware, and two 200-pound leaded glass skylights to be shipped from San Francisco to the frontier settlement of Tucson on horse-drawn wagon–all to be used in the construction of his new home.
 While in Tucson, Drake opened a number of businesses and was responsible for the building of many commercial structures in the downtown area.
 Drake represented Hercules Powder Co. and was a receiver for the land office, county recorder, and member of the Territorial legislature.
-Drake married Agripina Moreno, whose family had moved from Hermosillo, Mexico some years before.
+Drake also was a member of the 14th and 15th Assemblies of Atizona territory in Prescott and "made a good fight" for the University of Arizona by preventing the repeal of the bill whiche had been passed the previous session and vigerously assailed.
+Drake married Agripina Moreno in 1872, whose family had moved from Hermosillo, Mexico some years before.
+Her family was in the cattle business.
+They had 7 children and she died in 1888.
+Drake remarried Kate Seeley after he sold the home in 1891.
+He later moved to CA in 1901 & erected the Virginia hotel at Long Beach where he remained until his death in 1928.
+Drake has many children from both marriages.